-In the last several decades, we have collectively witnessed a transformation in the health of our nation’s children.
-And it’s not for the better.
+In the last several decades, we have collectively witnessed an involution in the health of our nation’s children.

 Acute febrile illnesses like Chickenpox (only a few European countries even vaccinate for this) have been replaced by life-long chronic conditions such as auto immune conditions, autism, food allergies, hyper immune disorders, asthma and epilepsy, and childhood cancer–all conditions that we don’t have adequate answers for.

-Some people look for answers in the hygiene hypothesis.
-That we’re too clean and use too many disinfectants.
-Some people think it may stem from a lackluster microbiome due to many factors like antibiotic use, cesarean delivery, pesticide use, and vaccination.
+Some people look for answers in genetics, or the hygiene hypothesis.
+Some people think it may stem from a lackluster microbiome due to many factors like antibiotic use, cesarean delivery, pesticide use, GMOs, and vaccination.
 Yes, vaccination.

 - From 2010 to 2015, a current epilepsy diagnosis in children increased 13%.

 - From 2000 to 2015, an autism diagnosis increased 150%.